AnnaMargaretheLimbach/AnnaMargaretheLimbach.github.io/_teaching/teaching_engineers.md

 location: "Aachen, Germany"
 ---

 In the years 2018 to 2021, I was a teaching assistant for the courses Mathematics I, II, and III for Mechanical Engineers.
 During lockdown, I cut lecture and exercise videos and embedded small tests for gamification and immedeate feedback.
+For details, please have a look at my cv.